 No. Cayenne pepper is made up the dried and ground cayenne chile, while curry powder is a blend of herbs and spices such as turmeric and cardamon.

-I hope this gives you plenty of ideas for cayenne pepper substitutes.
-It helps to have a heat level and flavor profile in mind so you can pick the best option for your recipe.
+I hope this answers the question, What can I substitute for cayenne pepper in a recipe?
+It helps to have a heat level and flavor profile in mind so you pick the best cayenne pepper substitute for your recipe.

 And, if you’re like me, you might not follow recipes to a T. 😉 Having lots of choices is always good.
 Buen provecho!
 (Enjoy your food.)